coleifer/peewee/docs/peewee/querying.rst

 **Do not do this!** Not only is this slow, but it is also vulnerable to race conditions if multiple processes are updating the counter at the same time.

-Instead, you can update the counters atomically using :py:meth:`~Model.update`:
+Instead, you can update the counters atomically using :meth:`~Model.update`:

 .. code-block:: pycon